agjest/gdal/README.md

 Note: This version includes support for the Norwegian National geoformat SOSI as a non-optional driver.
 The fyba library is required to build: http://github.com/kartverket/fyba

+Cf this page for the latest build hints: http://trac.osgeo.org/gdal/wiki/SOSI

 GDAL - Geospatial Data Abstraction Library
 ====